-A Mardin court in March 2017 convicted and sentenced Zehra Doğan--a reporter for the pro-Kurdish Jin News Agency (JİNHA), which is staffed entirely by women--to two years, nine months, and 22 days in prison on charges of "being a member of a [terrorist] organization" and "propagandizing for a [terrorist] organization," according to news reports.
+A Mardin court in March 2017 convicted and sentenced Zehra Doğan, a reporter for the pro-Kurdish, all-women Jin News Agency (JİNHA), to two years, nine months, and 22 days in prison on charges of "being a member of a [terrorist] organization" and "propagandizing for a [terrorist] organization," according to news reports.
 An appeals court upheld the verdict and police took Doğan into custody on June 12, 2017, according to reports.

 At the time of Doğan's arrest, Nusaybin was the site of urban warfare between Turkish security forces and ethnic Kurdish fighters.
 According to the record of her interrogation by police, the court's order to jail her pending trial, and her indictment, all of which CPJ reviewed, the state's evidence consists of testimony from people saying they saw Doğan talking with people in the street.